cncf/tag-env-sustainability/README.md

 If you are new to the group, we encourage you to check out our [First Time Contributing](/CONTRIBUTING/first-time-contributions.md) Page.

 **tl;dr**
-We utilize GitHub Discussions to open a space for asynchronously discussing topics of interest and move them out of mailing lists and slack threads.
+We utilize GitHub Issues to open a space for asynchronously discussing topics of interest and move them out of mailing lists and slack threads.

-Issues within this repository are meant for active tasks and work organization.
+Issues within this repository are meant for active tasks, work organization and tracking progress.

 ## Meetings